-The carrying value of the loans to parent undertaking as at 31 December 2020 is €565.3m which represents 53% of total current assets at year end.
-The recoverability of loans to parent undertaking is considered a key audit matter, as the company is dependent on the repayment of the loans in order to meet its obligations to repay borrowings.
+The carrying value of the loans to parent and subsidiary undertakings as at 31 December 2021 is €1.2bn which represents 99% of total current assets at year end.
+The recoverability of loans to parent and subsidiary undertakings is considered a key audit matter, as the company is dependent on the repayment of the loans in order to meet its obligations to repay borrowings.

-There is a risk that loans to parent undertakings are not recorded at their recoverable amount.
+There is a risk that loans to parent and subsidiary undertakings are not recorded at their recoverable amount.